AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-initializes_aspects-04:

-4. Each ``name`` in the ``input_list`` shall denote an entire variable or a state abstraction but shall not denote an entity declared in the package with the ``aspect_specification`` containing the Initializes aspect.
+4. Each ``name`` in the ``input_list`` shall denote an entire variable, a formal parameter, or a state abstraction but shall not denote an entity declared in the package with the ``aspect_specification`` containing the Initializes aspect.

 .. _tu-fe-initializes_aspects-05: